jundalisay/superb/content/en/research/smith/wealth-of-nations/book-3/chapter-2.md

-+++
+---
+heading: "Chapter 2"
+title: "The Discouragement of Agriculture after the Fall of the Roman Empire"
+weight: 10
+image: "/covers/wn.jpg"
-title=  "The Discouragement of Agriculture after the Fall of the Roman Empire" date=  2015-09-09 image=  "/covers/wn.jpg" description=  "The Rise of Cities After the Fall of Rome The Freedom in European Towns" linkb=  "/research/smith/wealth-of-nations/book-3/chapter-1" linkbtext=  "Chapter 1" linkf=  "/research/smith/wealth-of-nations/book-3/chapter-2b" linkftext=  "Chapter 2b" icon=  "/icons/smith.png"
+description: "The Rise of Cities After the Fall of Rome The Freedom in European Towns"
-+++
+author: Adam Smith
+icon: /icons/smith.png
+---

 ## Engrossing of Land through the Law of Primogeniture and Entails